-The Trans America Trail is a Motorcycle route across the USA
+The Trans America Trail is a mixed dirt route across the USA

 Self Guided American Adventure: The Trans America Trail is designed to be a self guided adventure with the use of a custom GPS card.
 As GPS units have become both more powerful and easier to use, it has enabled anyone to be able to easily find their way along the trail.
 For many, this allows them to just experience the American trail without the burden of getting lost.

 TransAmerica Trail Welcome Video (2 minutes)

 Do it yourself ride packet: Riders can purchase a custom GPS micro SD Card and matching custom paper maps all designed for their Garmin or BMW GPS unit